lorossi/MK8D-analysis/README.md

 - `--json` and `--json-pretty` to output the builds in a json format
 - `--markdown` to output the builds in a markdown table format

-- TODO add the description of the commands
-- TODO add some examples

 The minimum and maximum values, the sort order, the weights and the number of builds to be shown can be passed as attributes to the `MK8DeluxeBuilds` class.
 A list of available filters, sort orders, and weights can be found respectively in the `available_filters`, `available_sort_orders` and `available_weights` attributes of the `MK8DeluxeBuilds` class.